gregoiredelzongle/gregoubot-covid/README.md

 # Gregou Bot Covid
+## Send a notification and a link when a dose is available in chosen vaccine centers

 A bot to get a chronodose vaccine in France using **Doctolib**, faster than **ViteMaDose** and tailored for your needs !
 Based on [this repo](https://github.com/bntan/doctolib-covid) , but with more features :

-- Parallel requests
+- Multi threaded requests
-- Run on a loop
+- Run continuously
 - Apprise notifications

 ## Setup